FredHutch/wiki-code-templates/README.md

 The Fred Hutch templates repository stores the minimum file requirements for several project types.
 Each project folder serves as a template and guide for following best coding practices.
 Please visit the [Scientific Computing Wiki](https://sciwiki.fredhutch.org/scicomputing/software_standards/) to review the coding standards at Fred Hutch.

-Supported project types are detailed in the following sections, and include both stand-alone data analysis or package/tool creation.
+Supported project types are detailed in the following sections, and include both stand-alone data analysis and package/tool creation.
 The standards vary between the two projects, with greater organizational structure and testing requirements for tool development projects.
 Both project types require a license and README file, as well as a designated location for separate raw and processed data.
 Each project folder contains a README file detailing usage and all template components.

-Currently, only python templates are supported.
+Currently, only Python templates are supported.
 However, a similar framework is anticipated for R development in the near future.

 #### Usage